openzim/python-libzim/README.md

 The [PyPI package](https://pypi.org/project/libzim/) is bundled with a recent version of the libzim for macOS and GNU/Linux (x86_64 architecture).
-For other OSes, the libzim version 6.x.x has to be compiled manually, See [Setup hints](#setup-hints) to know more.
+For other OSes, the latest libzim has to be compiled manually, See [Setup hints](#setup-hints) to know more.

 ```bash